Kreuzer-Interactive/Create/README.md

 # Create
-Graphic certation tool for Kreuzer interactive games
+Graphic creation tool for Kreuzer interactive games

 Here's an improved documentation for CREATE4, formatted as a user guide: